The basics of streaming servers

 And if you happen to be streaming heavier amounts of content, you need website hosting that can handle these large amounts of traffic as well as any processing needs.
 While entry-level Shared Hosting is fantastic for a variety of reasons, it doesn’t let its users stream.

-That’s why Dedicated Server Hosting is your best bet, providing you with these said resources.
+That’s why Dedicated Server Hosting is your best bet, as it provides you with these resources.
 In fact, a personal Dedicated Server gives you all the freedom over how your content gets shared and distributed with your audience and/or subscribers.

 Since Dedicated Servers are hosted in a data center environment, you’re looking at a huge amount of bandwidth to use at your disposal.
 While the bandwidth for Dedicated Servers is typically allotted by the terabyte (TB), different hosting providers may have other specifications.
 Dedicated Servers from Namecheap, for example, feature up to 100 TB of bandwidth per month and 1 gigabit per second (Gbps), which means lightning-fast data transferring for all your streaming needs.